ansible-collections/community.docker/README.md

 If you have Docker SDK for Python < 2.0.0 installed ([docker-py](https://pypi.org/project/docker-py/)), you can still use it for modules that support it, though we recommend to uninstall it and then install [docker](https://pypi.org/project/docker/), the Docker SDK for Python >= 2.0.0.
 Note that both libraries cannot be installed at the same time.
 If you accidentally did install them simultaneously, you have to uninstall *both* before re-installing one of them.

+## Collection Documentation

+Browsing the [**latest** collection documentation](https://docs.ansible.com/ansible/latest/collections/community/docker) will show docs for the _latest version released in the Ansible package_, not the latest version of the collection released on Galaxy.

+Browsing the [**devel** collection documentation](https://docs.ansible.com/ansible/devel/collections/community/docker) shows docs for the _latest version released on Galaxy_.

+We also separately publish [**latest commit** collection documentation](https://ansible-collections.github.io/community.docker/branch/main/) which shows docs for the _latest commit in the `main` branch_.

+If you use the Ansible package and do not update collections independently, use **latest**.
+If you install or update this collection directly from Galaxy, use **devel**.
+If you are looking to contribute, use **latest commit**.

 ## Included content

 * Connection plugins: